 The Lake County Sheriff is responsible for the apprehension of wanted subjects on warrants issued by the Lake County Common Pleas Courts, Domestic Relations Court, Juvenile Court, Painesville Municipal Court and the remaining two (2) Municipal Courts in Lake County.
 The Lake County Sheriff receives and processes approximately 1000 warrants annually.
 The Sheriff successfully apprehends approximately 400 Felons annually and 350 misdemeanor wanted subjects.
 In addition, the Sheriff also apprehends wanted subjects for other Ohio Counties and States.

 Court Services Supervision

 Capt.
-Carl Dondorfer, is the Executive Lieutenant and Patrol Commander, and has served over 20 years in field of law enforcement.
+Carl Dondorfer, is the Operations Captain and oversees the Court Services Division as well as the Patrol Division, CCW and Sexual Offender Registration Offices.
+Capt.
+Dondorfer has served over 22 years in field of law enforcement.
 A graduate of Bowling Green State University, Carl completed the FBI National Academy in June of 2006.
-Lt.
-Dondorfer is also a graduate of Certified Law Enforcement Executives Program, as well as the Police Executive Leadership College.
+Capt.
+Dondorfer is also a graduate of the Certified Law Enforcement Executive Program, as well as the Police Executive Leadership College.
 Carl has been been involved in many diverse aspects of policing.
-He joined the Sheriff's Office in August of 1993 and has served as a patrol deputy, shift sergeant, shift lieutenant, detective, and SWAT team assistant commander, graduating from the National Tactical Officers Association SWAT training.
+He joined the Sheriff's Office in March of 1993 and has served as a patrol deputy, shift sergeant, shift lieutenant, detective, and currently serves as the SWAT Team Commander, graduating from the National Tactical Officers Association SWAT training.

 2013 Court Services Annual Report